hantswilliams/x12-837-fake-data-generator/README.md

 ### Features:
 - Generate X12 837 files with custom inputs and download them as a ZIP.
 - Upload X12 837 files, parse them, and download the results as a ZIP of CSV files.
+- API endpoints for generating and parsing X12 837 files.
 ### Instructions:
 1. Clone the repo
 2. Create a virtual environment: